raspberrypilearning/did-you-like-it/en/step_6.md

 ![Testing new code from previous instruction](images/test-ml-model-annotated.png)

 + Test your project
-Type a nice message and press enter.
+Type a nice message and press <kbd>enter<kbd>.
 The character should smile.
 Click the green flag again.
-Type a negative message and press enter.
+Type a negative message and press <kbd>enter<kbd>.
 The character should look sad.
 Make sure you test that this works **even for messages that you didn’t include in your training.**
 ![Output with sad costume](images/output-sad.png)